-Spring 2017: Introduction to Scientific Computing
+Fall 2019: Introduction to Scientific Computing

 Computers, one of the most important tools in science and engineering, find applications in all aspects of academia and industry alike.
-Though expected to employ this tool effectively, few scientist and engineers have been trained to harness the power at their fingertips, and most could benefit significantly from a high-level exposure to scientific computing methodology.
+Though expected to employ this tool effectively, few scientists and engineers have been trained to harness the power at their fingertips, and most could benefit significantly from a high-level exposure to scientific computing methodology.
 This tutorial series will introduce many computational tools, tricks, and tips that would otherwise take years of trial and error to learn.

 No prior experience is required.
 Please bring a laptop to participate in the tutorials.